 I was two weeks into the summer holidays and I felt like utter shit.
 I’d had the flu since the weekend after we broke up.
 It’s very common for teachers to get sick in the first couple of weeks of the holidays so I hadn’t thought much about it.
 I was also running myself ragged.
 Looking after my toddler daughter, dealing with my ex-husband (with whom I had split from 6 months previously) and spending almost every free moment driving to another city to see my new man and staying up all night fucking, that or staying up late to chat to him.

 Because of the news D relayed to me about the gonorrhoea I had been for my tests the previous Thursday it had come back all clean.
 But just to be safe they were sending cultures off because I was on antibiotics for an ear infection.
-I don’t know if you’re familiar with the procedures of the sexual health clinics but if you go in they test you for everything.
-It’s procedure.
+I’d never had a sexual health check up before, id my my ex husband at 18.
+They tested me for everything, they said it’s procedure.

 As I said I got the all clear, a clean bill of health on that day of initial tests; apart from the standard HIV blood test that they sent off.
 I remember, so clearly the nurse taking my blood telling me how slim all the chances were of contracting HIV.
 Even if I’d had unprotected sex with a HIV positive person the chances are so small for transmission I shouldn’t worry.
 Alone that night I googled symptoms of HIV transmission and put it to the back of my mind that I had a lot of them.
 I put it down to a coincidence.